CS2103AUG2016-W09-C3/main/docs/DeveloperGuide.md

 #### State handling

+The StateManager has two variables to keep track of states:

+* `states`: An arraylist of `AddressBook` state which stores the state.
-The states of the to do list are stored in an ArrayList `states`.
-To keep track of the current state, the `StatesManager` has an integer, `currentState`, which always points to the current state of the to do list as displayed to the user.
+* `currentState`: An integer to keep track of the current state (the one displayed to the user).
 It stores the index of the current state in `states`.

 The `states` array and the `currentState` always function such that `states[currentState - 1]`, `states[currentState]`, `states[currentState + 1]` always store the previous, current and next state respectively, assuming the states exist.